no one beats our

 8 Steps to Take After a Tractor-Trailer Accident

 Call 911 after any big rig crash that causes injuries or blocks traffic.
-You should also call 911 if any involved driver may be impaired or if anyone flees the scene of the crash.
+You should also call 911 if any of the involved drivers may be impaired or if anyone flees the scene of the crash.
 Next, if possible, take these steps:

 • Ensure Your Safety and Call 911: If possible, move to a safe location and call emergency services immediately.
 Even if you feel fine, accept medical attention at the scene – some injuries don’t show symptoms right away.